YuLeiFuYun/PullToRefreshKit/README.md

 ```

-## Author

-Leo, leomobiledeveloper@gmail.com

 ## License

-PullToRefreshKit is available under the MIT license.
+YLRefresh is available under the MIT license.
 See the LICENSE file for more info.